lsu-ddem/pathways-site/content/3_Audio/1_Sampler/1_Lesson_1/index.md

 Instead of making multiple single-file soundfile players, we can build one Tone.Players instrument and load it with multiple soundfiles.
 To define which sounds to play we create an object with multiple file paths (done by opening a pair of { } brackets inside of the Tone.Players functions parenthesis), each with a unique name to call the sound up by later.
 You can think of this name as a type of variable that is inside of an object.

-Since we are now dealing with multiple sound files, we should cover some of the best ways to trigger individual sounds in your project, as well as ways to modulate and manipultae those sounds while they are playing.
+Since we are now dealing with multiple sound files, we should cover some of the best ways to trigger individual sounds in your project, as well as ways to modulate and manipulate those sounds while they are playing.

 ### Triggering Sounds